TritonDataCenter/smartos-live/README.md

   diagnostic output describing the problem.
 If this output is not sufficient, the trace log can often contain further leads to debugging the problem.

-## Creating additional build artifacts
+## Creating Additional Build Artifacts

 By default, the build only generates the `platform-BUILDSTAMP.tgz` file.
 This may also be transformed into a CD-ROM ISO image and a USB key image.
 To